Definition of Denouement

 Examples of Denouement in Literature

-Denouement is a significant part of a literary piece of writing because it resolves the conflicts, as shown in the following denouement examples.
+Denouement is a significant part of a literary piece, because it resolves the conflicts of the story, as shown in the following denouement examples.

 This is my daughter’s jointure, for no more

 Can I demand…”

 “But I can give thee more,

 For I will raise her statue in pure gold,

 That whiles Verona by that name is known…